 I’ve been using Netspend for a few years at this point, so feel free to comment if you have more questions about how to get it all set up.
 Here’s the signup link again.

-There are other great bank accounts out there, but these are the accounts I’ve had good experiences with, and I prefer to only recommend resources when I can vouch for them personally.
+There are other great high-interest bank accounts out there, but these are some of the best options to start with.

 Let me know if you have a favorite bank account in the comments, or if you’re planning to check out any of the above!